tigerfarm/arduino/Altair101/README.md

 --------------------------------------------------------------------------------
 # Coming out of the Computer Dark Ages

-A long time ago in a high school far, far away, a teenager read the front cover of a magazine, "World's First Minicomputer...Altair 8800."
+A long time ago in a high school far, far away, a teenager read a magazine front cover headline, "World's First Minicomputer...Altair 8800."
-I read that Popular Electronics article over and over.
+It was a monumental event in the history of computer toys, and business work computers.
 ````
 It was a period of technology darkness.
 Students were taught slide rulers in